Palisade Head: Geology

 Palisade Head was formed from a rhyolitic lava flow extruded some 1.1 billion years ago.
 During the Mesoproterozoic era of the Precambrian eon, the continent spread apart on the Midcontinent Rift System extending from what is now eastern Lake Superior through Duluth to Kansas; this rifting process stopped before an ocean developed.
-A flow some 200 ft thick formed extremely hard volcanic rock which resisted a billion years of erosion which cut down surrounding formations.
+A lava flow some 200 ft thick formed extremely hard volcanic rock which resisted a billion years of erosion which cut down surrounding formations.
 This formed both Palisade Head and Shovel Point, which is within the main part of Tettegouche State Park about two miles (three kilometers) to the east.
 The feature is a shallow headland, with Lake Superior to the southwest, southeast, and northeast.
-Its high point is over 300 feet (approximately 90 meters) above the level of the lake; the lakeside cliffs stand up to several hundred feet (60 meters) above water level.
+Its high point is 335 feet (approximately 102 meters) above the level of the lake; the lakeside cliffs stand up to several hundred feet (60 meters) above the water.

 Flora and fauna

 The headland is covered by a mixed forest of white spruce, mountain ash, aspen, paper birch, and oak.
 Raptors can often be seen soaring over the cliffs.
 Peregrine falcons nest on Palisdade Head, Bald eagles nest in the area, and thousands of hawks of several species can be seen migrating along the shoreline in the fall.
 There are plentiful wild blueberries and, less commonly, gooseberries.